YuanHWang/YuanHWang.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Hydrology and Atmospheric Science, The University of Arizona, 2023 (expected) (GPA: 4.00/4.00)
+* Ph.D. in Hydrology and Atmospheric Science, The University of Arizona, 2023 (expected) (GPA: 4.00/4.00)
   * Dissertation: A Physics-ML-Hybrid Approach to Modeling Snowpack Dynamics at the Continental Scale
   * Supervisor: *Dr. Hoshin V. Gupta*
   * Committee Members: *Dr. P.A.
 Ty Ferré*, *Dr. Xubin Zeng*, *Dr. Jennifer Guohong Duan*